Maggie0927/TwitterCovidTrendAnalysis/README.md

 # Twitter Covid Trend Analysis
-Individual Final Project for the course *Big Data Platform*
+Individual Final Project for *MSCA31013: Big Data Platform*

 ### Data Source ###
 A collection of Twitter data that is stored in Google Cloud Storage